digitcrusher/Skakun/doc/core/tty/stateful.md

 ## Screen contents and cursor movement

-    clear()
+    tty.sync_begin()

+Begins a synchronized update (something like VSync in the terminal world).

+    tty.sync_end()

+Ends the synchronized update.

+    tty.clear()

 Clears the screen.

+    tty.reset()

+Resets all text and screen attributes to default.

-    goto(x, y)
+    tty.move_to(x, y)

 Moves the cursor to the given position on the screen with (1, 1) as the upper-left corner.

+    tty.move_to(x, nil)

+Moves the cursor to the given column.

+    tty.move_to(nil, y)

+Moves the cursor to the given row.

 ## Text attributes

-    reset()

-Resets all text attributes to default.

-    set_foreground(red, green, blue)
+    tty.set_foreground(red, green, blue)
-    set_foreground(name)
+    tty.set_foreground([name])

 Sets the text foreground color.
-The default is usually white.
+The terminal default is usually white.

-    set_background(red, green, blue)
+    tty.set_background(red, green, blue)
-    set_background(name)
+    tty.set_background([name])

 Sets the text background color.
-The default is usually black.
+The terminal default is usually black.

-    set_bold(is_enabled)
+    tty.set_bold([is_enabled])

 Toggles bold text.
-The default is usually off.
+The terminal default is off.

-    set_italic(is_enabled)
+    tty.set_italic([is_enabled])

 Toggles italic text.
-The default is usually off.
+The terminal default is off.

-    set_underline(is_enabled)
+    tty.set_underline([is_enabled])

 Toggles underlined text.
-The default is usually off.
+The terminal default is off.

-    set_underline_color(red, green, blue)
+    tty.set_underline_color(red, green, blue)
-    set_underline_color(name)
+    tty.set_underline_color([name])

 Sets the underline color.
-The default is usually white.
+The terminal default is usually white.

-    set_underline_shape(name)
+    tty.set_underline_shape([name])

-Sets the underline shape.
-See `underline_shapes` in the source code for a list.
-The default is usually straight underlines.
+Sets the underline shape - see `tty.underline_shapes` for a list.
+The terminal default is straight underlines.

-    set_strikethrough(is_enabled)
+    tty.set_strikethrough([is_enabled])

 Toggles strikethrough text.
-The default is usually off.
+The terminal default is off.

-    set_hyperlink(url)
+    tty.set_hyperlink([url])

 Sets the URL that the text links to.
-The default is usually the terminal auto-detecting URLs in text or none at all.
+The terminal default is usually the terminal auto-detecting URLs in text or none at all.

 ## Screen attributes

-    set_cursor(is_visible)
+    tty.set_cursor([is_visible])

 Sets the cursor's visibility.
-The default is usually visible.
+The terminal default is visible.

-    set_cursor_shape(name)
+    tty.set_cursor_shape([name])

-Sets the cursor shape.
-See `cursor_shapes` in the source code for a list.
-The default is usually a full block.
+Sets the cursor shape - see `tty.cursor_shapes` for a list.
+The terminal default is usually a full block.

-    set_mouse_shape(name)
+    tty.set_mouse_shape([name])

-Sets the mouse pointer shape shown when hovered over the terminal window.
-See `mouse_shapes` in the source code for a list.
-The default is usually an I-beam.
+Sets the mouse pointer shape shown when hovered over the terminal window - see `tty.mouse_shapes` for a list.
+The terminal default is usually an I-beam.

-    set_window_title(text)
+    tty.set_window_title([text])

 Sets the terminal window's title.
-The default varies from terminal to terminal.
+The terminal default varies from terminal to terminal.

-    set_window_background(red, green, blue)
+    tty.set_window_background(red, green, blue)
-    set_window_background(name)
+    tty.set_window_background([name])

 Sets the terminal window's background color.
-The default is usually black.
+The terminal default is usually black.

+    tty.set_clipboard([text])

+Sets the terminal (system) clipboard contents.
+I don't think the notion of "terminal default" applies to this one.
+Nevertheless, passing `nil` will clear the clipboard.

+## Event handling

+    events = tty.read_events()
+    for _, event in ipairs(events) do
+      event.type
+      event.button, event.alt, event.ctrl, event.shift
+      event.text
+      event.x, event.y
+    end

+Reads in all pending data from the terminal, passes it to `tty.input_parser` and returns an array of extracted events. `event.type` is one of (button) `'press'`, `'repeat'`, `'release'`, (text) `'paste'` or (mouse) `'move'`.
+For button events `event.button` is the name of the key or mouse button - see `tty.buttons` for a full list.
+The `event.alt`, `event.ctrl` and `event.shift` booleans signify whether the given modifier was pressed during the event and are present in all types of events for now. `event.x` and `event.y` mark the on-grid destination/location of the mouse pointer and are present in mouse movement and mouse button events.

+    tty.input_parser

+An *input parser* is an object that has a method named `feed`, which consumes one string of data read from the terminal, and parses and returns as many events as possible from its internal feed buffer.
+The default input parser is `core.tty.input_parser` but switches to `core.tty.linux.kbd` or `core.tty.freebsd.kbd` at initialization if possible.